Ocean-JH/ResearchUtilities/README.md

 # ResearchUtilities
-A collection of useful pre- or post-processing scripts used in daily research.
+A collection of useful pre-/post-processing scripts used in daily research.